 Hazardous Services

 The NWS issues outlooks, watches, warnings, and advisories of hazardous, weather-related events for the protection of life and property.
-Referring specifically to hazardous, weather-related information provided by the NWS, on a 10-point scale, where 1 means “Poor” and 10 means “Excellent,” please rate each of the hazardous weather warnings, outlooks, or statements on the following.
+Referring specifically to hazardous, weather-related information provided by the NWS, on a 10-point scale, where 1 means “Poor” and 10 means “Excellent” (11=don’t use) please rate each of the hazardous weather warnings, outlooks, or statements on the following.